If you plan to visit the Empire State Building at night, you will surely to have many questions.

 Express ticket

-This is the premium experience, and when you book an Empire State Building Express Ticket, you skip the line at the ticket counter, the line at the security check, and the line for the elevators to go up.
+This is the premium experience, and when you book an Empire State Building Express Ticket, you can skip all lines, including the one at the ticket counter, at the security check, and for the elevators as well.

 Day and night ticket

-Visiting the Empire State Building at night and daytime is both breathtaking and significantly different.
+Visiting the Empire State Building at night and during the day provides visitors with two starkly different yet breathtaking experiences.

 Empire State Building offers AM/PM tickets, a unique combo pass designed for visitors who want to experience both views.

-With this day and night ticket, you can visit once during the day and once after 6 pm.
+With the day and night ticket, you can visit once during the day and once after 6 pm.

-You can go through the exhibits inside Empire State Building in the morning or at night, but spend time in the observation decks on both visits.
+You can go through the exhibits inside the Empire State Building in the morning or at night, along with spending time at the observation decks on both visits.

 Since the last lift goes up 45 minutes before closing time for the day, you have plenty of time for a satisfactory night visit to NYC’s most prominent landmark.